Berwickshire, Roxburgh and Selkirk (UK Parliament constituency): History

 Michael Moore held the seat from its creation in 2005, and was MP for the predecessor seat of Tweeddale, Ettrick & Lauderdale from 1997 to 2005.
 The seat and its predecessor seats (Roxburgh and Berwickshire and Tweeddale, Ettrick & Lauderdale) had a strong Liberal Party presence since the 1960s, with former Liberal leader David Steel having represented the seat from 1965 to 1997.
 Historically, the Conservative Party has been the main challenger to the seat, and they currently hold the equivalent Holyrood seat.
 At the 2015 general election, Moore and the Liberal Democrats were pushed into third place in the constituency, and the seat was narrowly won by Calum Kerr of the Scottish National Party over the Conservative candidate, John Lamont, by 328 votes.

 At the 2017 snap election, Lamont (who contested the seat for the fourth consecutive election) won the seat from Calum Kerr of the SNP by 11,060 votes - polling more votes than any other candidate in Scotland, and making it the safest Conservative seat in Scotland.

 Two years later, at the 2019 general election, held in the wake of parliamentary deadlock and Brexit negotiations, the Conservatives called another election and achieved their best national result since 1987, winning a comfortable majority of 80 seats at the election, with Lamont being re-elected as MP for Berwickshire, Roxburgh and Selkirk.
 He held the seat with a reduced majority of 5,148 votes, due to a swing towards the SNP and Liberal Democrats.

+The boundaries were unchanged by the 2023 review of Westminster constituencies.
+At the 2024 general election, despite a reduction in his vote, Lamont held on to the seat with an increased majority of 6,599 votes due to the SNP vote falling further.